dirtycache/forti-config/HOWTO/SSLVPN.md

         next
     end

+## 16) firewall address objects

-16) Create two `firewall address` objects.
+Create two `firewall address` objects.
 This allows you to reference the destination L3 IP addresses, rather than the L4 protocol/port VIPs, later on when you configure `firewall policy` and keeps the policy rules more streamlined.

 ### config script: